PADI DIVEMASTER COURSE

 Minimum Number of Logged Dives: 60 for certification as PADI Divemaster

 You would need to allow approx 10 – 14 days to complete the course.
-The cost is $999.00 for a class with 2 or more students or US$1299.00 for a private class with a single student*, plus materials.
+The cost is $999.00* if 2 or more students plus materials or $1,299 if only one student or a private class, plus materials.

-*Please note that the above cost does not include the PADI fees of $235.00 which are payable online to PADI when you sign onto the program.
+*Please note that the above cost does not include the PADI fees of $225.00 which are payableonline to PADI when you sign onto the program.